Tanglewood Music Center

 Tanglewood Music Center Orchestra

 The season-long presence of the Boston Symphony Orchestra makes Tanglewood unique among summer music programs.
 The Tanglewood Music Center Orchestra (TMCO) performs each season under BSO Music Director and Head of Conducting at Tanglewood Andris Nelsons as well as distinguished guest conductors.
-BSO mentors shepherd the entire experience of a Fellow, adjudicating auditions, tailoring seatings and assignments to each fellow, coaching in orchestra and small ensembles, and providing ongoing counsel and support.
+BSO mentors shepherd the entire experience of a fellow, adjudicating auditions, tailoring seatings and assignments to each fellow, coaching in orchestra and small ensembles, and providing ongoing counsel and support.
 Fellows hear their BSO mentors perform multiple programs each week and have the opportunity to observe rehearsals from the stage.
-BSO members frequently play in with the TMCO, and the two orchestra play side-by-side each summer in a performance of Tchaikovsky’s 1812 Overture during Tanglewood on Parade.
+BSO members frequently play in with the TMCO, and the two orchestras play side-by-side each summer in a performance of Tchaikovsky’s 1812 Overture during Tanglewood on Parade.

 "I had been to other festivals, but Tanglewood showed me what it's like to play in a professional level orchestra, because the student orchestra there is a professional level orchestra."